o3de/o3de.org/content/docs/user-guide/tutorials/scripting/script-canvas/tutorial-trigger-areas.md

 ---
-description: ' Learn how to create trigger areas to open and close doors using Script Canvas, Amazon Lumberyard''s visual scripting system. '
+description: ' Learn how to create trigger areas to open and close doors using Script Canvas, Open 3D Engine''s visual scripting system. '
 title: 'Script Canvas Tutorial: Opening and Closing a Door with Trigger Areas and Variables'
 ---